The Asset Management Review: India

 Common asset management structures

-As per the AIF Regulations, while Category I and Category II AIFs can only be closed-end funds, Category III AIFs can either be closed-ended or open ended.
-The AIF Regulations prescribe the minimum tenure of three years for Category I and II AIFs with SEBI further mandating that the end of the tenure must be calculated from the final closing date of the AIF.
+As per the AIF Regulations, while Category I and Category II AIFs can only be closed-ended funds, Category III AIFs can either be closed-ended or open-ended.
+The AIF Regulations prescribe a minimum tenure of three years for Category I and II AIFs with SEBI further mandating that the end of the tenure must be calculated from the final closing date of the AIF.
 Furthermore, the tenure of any AIF can be extended up to two years with the approval of 66.67 per cent of the unitholders by value of their investment in the AIF.

-Offshore investors may make investments in Indian AIFs or directly in the Indian portfolio companies by setting up offshore pooling vehicles or by way of co-investment structures wherein two separate pools of capital for domestic investors and for offshore investors are intended to be raised and the investment management team is based in India.
+Offshore investors may make investments in Indian AIFs (including through offshore feeders or feeders established in GIFT City) or directly in the Indian portfolio companies by setting up offshore pooling vehicles or by way of co-investment structures wherein two separate pools of capital for domestic investors and for offshore investors are intended to be raised and the investment management team is based in India.

 Main sources of investment

-As at 31 December 2019, AIFs had raised commitments of about 3.478 trillion rupees.
-Category II AIFs alone accounted for about 75 per cent of this amount.18 In 2019, private equity and venture capital investments rose to 45.1 billion dollars, highest in the last decade with substantial portion being foreign capital.19
+As at 31 December 2020, AIFs had raised commitments of about 4.419 trillion rupees.
+Category II AIFs alone accounted for about 80 per cent of this amount.20 Despite covid-19, in 2020, there was a strong deal flow, with close to US$10 billion in venture capital investments – higher than in all previous years except 2019.21

-As at 31 May 2020, the AUM of the Indian mutual fund industry stood at 24.548 trillion rupees.20 While individual investors hold 50.7 per cent of industry assets, institutional investors account for 49.3 per cent of the assets, of which corporates account for 91 per cent and the rest being divided between Indian and foreign institutions and banks.21 The net inflows under the FPI route is around 12.3 trillion rupees as of July 2020 out of which around 2.869 trillion rupees is investment in debt.22
+As at 31 May 2021, the AUM of the Indian mutual fund industry stood at 33.056 trillion rupees.22 While individual investors hold 53.3 per cent of industry assets, institutional investors account for 46.7 per cent of the assets, of which corporates account for 95 per cent and the rest being divided between Indian and foreign institutions and banks.23 The net inflows under the FPI route is around 15.048 trillion rupees as of 21 June 2021, out of which around 3.113 trillion rupees is investment in debt.24

-The Insurance Regulatory and Development Authority (IRDA) regulates the insurance industry in India in accordance with the Insurance Act, 1938 and IRDA Act, 1999.
+The Insurance Regulatory and Development Authority of India (IRDAI) regulates the insurance industry in India in accordance with the Insurance Act, 1938, and IRDAI Act, 1999.

 Pension funds in India are governed by the Pension Fund Regulatory and Development Authority (PFRDA) in accordance with the PFRDA Act, 2013.